LunaHub/Friends_social_data_analysis_2019/network_analysis.md

 </p>

 ### Networks of secondary characters
+This is the network of the most frequenct appearing characters
 <p align="center">
 	{% include All_seasons_degree_network_interactive.html %}
 </p>

+This is the network of the characters with the highet degree
 <p align="center">
 	{% include All_seasons_frequent_char_network_interactive.html %}
 </p>